 Students doing a wide variety of other subjects, in Arts, Humanities and Sciences, also take A level English.
 They go on to many different courses and careers.
 The skills that you learn are a useful starting point for careers in the arts and the media (including journalism), law and business, and in other professions where a disciplined approach and critical awareness are needed.

-Please note that it is possible to study English Language and English Literature as separate A levels.
+Please note that it is possible to study English Language and English Literature as separate or combined A levels.

 Discover our full range of +Enrichment programmes